 How to Write an Obituary

 The obituary is one of the most important documents you will need when organizing end of life services for a someone who has passed.
 Although not a legal document, the obituary is traditionally used as the death announcement of a loved one, and gives important information and details about the viewing or wake, funeral or memorial service.
-The obituary is often written in multiple versions, and published in multiple places, including in funeral programs and other printed memorial materials as well as online and on memorial and tribute websites.
+The obituary is often written in multiple versions, and published in multiple places, including in funeral programs, obituary programs other printed memorial materials as well as online and on memorial and tribute websites.
 This article will help you get started writing the obituary that is right for your family.

 Getting Started: Gathering Information

 Before you decide what kind of obituary you will be writing, and where it will be published, you will first want to have all information about the deceased in one location.
 Here are the types of information you may need.
 You may want to keep the information in one document for easy reference.
+You can also research obituaries samples for more detailed information.

 Information needed for an Obituary